rbracken/autolight/README.md

 version as your default.

 # ToDo
-This script was hacked together in about 15 minutes, and is by no means perfect.
+This program is by no means perfect.
 If you see where it can be improved, please suggest an improvement.
 Known ToDo's include:
-- Incorporate / investigate also using I.R. sensor data for more reliable brightness tracking
+- Hardware abstraction: D-Bus / HAL support or iio-sensor-proxy
-- Investigate D-Bus / HAL support
+- Proper init script (rc.subr, sysv, systemd?)
-- Add "user override" to change brightness settings over sensor-derived value
+- Package for RPM / DPKG